samsonloftin/samsonloftin.github.io/README.md

 # Samson Loftin's Portfolio

-You can view this portfolio over here [Portfolio](https://www.samsonloftin.com/)
+You can view this portfolio [over here](https://www.samsonloftin.com/)

 This website runs on React & is being hosted by Netlify.